-Assertiveness refers to people’s ability to stand up for themselves, speak up, and communicate their needs.
-Assertiveness involves being firm, but not hostile and clearly using statements that represent our point of view without putting others down.
+Assertiveness refers to your ability to stand up for yourself, speak up for others, and communicate your needs.
+Assertiveness involves being firm, but not hostile and using statements that represent your point of view without putting others down.

-Why is it important to have this skill?
+Why is it important to build this skill?

-When we are assertive, other people know our boundaries.
-We ensure that the people in our lives know when they have crossed the line and how we expect them to behave.
-This skill helps people build healthier relationships that are based on mutual respect, trust, and honesty.
-Although assertiveness can sometimes be uncomfortable, we prevent our relationships from becoming unfair or unequal and make sure that our needs are met.
+When you are assertive, other people know your boundaries.
+You ensure that the people in your life know when they have crossed the line and the consequences for doing so.
+This skill helps you build healthier relationships that are based on mutual respect, trust, and honesty.
+Although assertiveness can sometimes be uncomfortable, it's worth it to prevent your relationships from becoming unfair or unequal.